oxiKKK/cs2-build-analysis-automation/README.md

 - `--output` / `-o`: Output directory (auto-generates platform-prefixed directory if not provided)
 - `--platform` / `-p`: Target binary format - `windows` (PE), `linux` (ELF), or `both` (default: windows)
 - `--ida-path` / `-i`: Path to IDA Pro executable (saves to config for future use)
+- `--depotdownloader-path`: Path to DepotDownloader executable (saves to config for future use)
 - `--files-to-disassemble` / `-f`: Specific files to disassemble using relative paths
 - `--jobs` / `-j`: Number of parallel disassembly jobs (default: CPU count)
 - `--auto-confirm` / `-y`: Skip confirmation prompts for automation